If you buy through links on our site, we may earn an affiliate commission. Details

 Carry: A shot where the pickleball does not bounce directly off the paddle but rather is carried along the face of the paddle during the forward swing.

-Centerline: The line the extends from the Non-Volley Zone to the Baseline and divides the service court into two equal halves.
+Centerline: The line that extends from the Non-Volley Zone to the Baseline and divides the service court into two equal halves.

 Champion Shot: A pickleball shot that bounces twice in the Non-Volley Zone.